YuiGreen/chnsdata/README.md

 ### Applying cox model with time-varying risk factors to estimate the HR (Hazard Ratio)

-### Predicting the disease burden change because of higher plant-based diet score
+### Predicting the disease burden change coming with higher plant-based diet score

 ## What has been finished